tudelft-iv/SliceMatch/README.md

+### Installation Instructions
+Soon to be updated!

+### Training SliceMatch
+Soon to be updated!

+### Testing SliceMatch
+Soon to be updated!

+### Compare to Our Results
+Soon to be updated!

+### VIGOR Dataset: Corrected Labels
+The corrected labels of the VIGOR dataset can be found [here](./VIGOR_corrected_labels).

 ### Citation Information
+If SliceMatch or the corrected labels of the VIGOR dataset are useful to your research, please kindly recognize our contributions by citing our CVPR paper:

 ```
 @InProceedings{Lentsch_2023_CVPR,
     author    = {Lentsch, Ted and Xia, Zimin and Caesar, Holger and Kooij, Julian F. P.},